anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_intro_anchor_distribution.md

 folder: developer_guide
 ---

-## What is an Anchor Distribution?
+## What is an Anchor distribution?

 An *Anchor distribution* is a folder which contains all the jars and configuration-files to run Anchor.
 It has the following structure: